Programs

 • This program is for high school students passionate about societal change, public policy, data analysis, and making a difference in the world.
 No prior experience in policy studies or economics is required—just a desire to learn and make an impact.

-• The program's medium of instruction will be in English, so students should be comfortable in an English-speaking learning environment
+• The program's medium of instruction will be in English, so applicants should be comfortable in an English-speaking learning environment

-• Applicants must be Hong Kong residents or be eligible to study in Hong Kong during the program period
+• Applicants must be Hong Kong residents or be eligible to study in Hong Kong during the program period.
+Guidance will be provided to accepted applicants who need to obtain a student visa

 Classes will be held Monday through Friday from 9:30 to 12:15 and the Action Lab will be held from 13:15 to 14:30.
 While each day varies slightly in format, a typical day includes: